HereLiesAz/QaRd/PRIVACY_POLICY.md

 ## 3. Permissions

-QR Lockscreen Widget does not request any special permissions that would allow it to access your personal information.
+QaRd Widget does not request any special permissions that would allow it to access your personal information.
 The app only uses the standard permissions required to function as a home screen widget.

 ## 4. Changes to This Privacy Policy